AhmedGamalWazeiry/DynamicDataAnalysisPlatform/README.md

-# DataVizHub Project Installation Guide
+# DynamicDataAnalysisPlatform Project Installation Guide

 Welcome to the DataVizHub project!
 This README provides step-by-step instructions on how to set up and run the project on your local machine.